Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 - adding a report section at end of console output.
 - and more...

-The free online course 'PyTest Hooks and Plugins' that you have a free coupon for goes into much more detail about how to use hooks in PyTest.
+The free online course 'PyTest Hooks and Plugins' that you will have a free coupon for goes into much more detail about how to use hooks in PyTest.

-The coupon is valid for 3 days - expires midnight Monday.

-LINK ---->
+The link and coupon are in the **Afterwards** section.

 <br>